Goose-Of-War/clueless-js/README.md

 Well, the structure was something which took me a while to get used to, so I really don't have much progress except for a `/ping` command (which just returns a "**Pong!**", the classic)

 Thanks to a [pro friend](https://github.com/harshkhandeparkar)'s suggestion, I started to make some games in the bot.
-As of now, there's only the age old classic: Rock Paper Scissors (against the bot only, PvP is yet to be added).
-He actually suggested Hand Cricket at first (if you wanna know what that is, just scroll to the end or [click here](#hand-cricket)), but I thought I'd start a bit smaller and then get there.
-Anyhoo, there's that
+But then, I got stuck in a slump and left it as it was ;-;

-> TLDR of that story: `/rock-paper-scissors` exits, only against the bot though.
+Now, I'm just making functions which I think I need in the server moving forward.
 ---
 ## Running it locally